random-builder/klipper/user/custom/arkon.md

 * use work3
 * use console
-* use printer power off
+* use printer power on or off
 * connect board usb to pc "blue usb" -- "black usb" will fail

 * invoke arkon.sh -- makes symlink, verifies config, verifies build